GoogleChrome/ip-protection/Masked-Domain-List.md

 prepareplanes.com                                | Admiral                                                        | Not Impacted By Script Blocking
 presetrabbits.com                                | Admiral                                                        | Not Impacted By Script Blocking
 previousplayground.com                           | Admiral                                                        | Not Impacted By Script Blocking
+priceypies.com                                   | Admiral                                                        | Not Impacted By Script Blocking
+pricklydebt.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 pricklypollution.com                             | Admiral                                                        | Not Impacted By Script Blocking
 pristinegale.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 probablepartner.com                              | Admiral                                                        | Not Impacted By Script Blocking